Hac0k/py-card-game/README.md

 # py-card-game
  This is a casino game in python
  ```
- You configury your game with
+ You configuring your game with

- - you can select your name or random names
+ - you can select your name or random name
+ - all others players the names is random
  - 2, 3 or 4 players

- The game display a list of the number of rules, also you can
+The game shows a list of rules, also ways to play

  ```
 ## To run the project to need
 ```
 python 3